waltonfuture/NLP-projects/README.md

 ## FOFE Adapter

 Fixed-size ordinally-forgetting encoding (FOFE) can almost uniquely encode any variable-length sequence of words into a fifixed-size representation.
 It can model the word order in a sequence using a simple ordinally-forgetting mechanism according to the positions of words.
 FOFELayerWindows are added to the BERT encoder to help the pretrained model better understand tokens' relationship based on GLUE dataset.

+## MTBart

+MTBart modifies the decoder of BART.
+The initial BART decoder is sequential and autoregressive and it only considers the forward context.
+A new bi-directional decoder is developed, which can collect forward and backward contexts for prediction.
+The new decoder is a five-stream self-attention structure.
+The first one is a L2R stream.
+The second one is a R2L stream, which uses reversed input_ids.
+The third one uses the hidden states from L2R stream and the forth one uses the hidden states from R2L stream.
+The last stream uses both of the hidden states.
+The last three streams’ prediction are concated for finetuning.